🌟 Improve your sports field with a expert audit.

 Share on RRSS

-Table of contents: Treated water for irrigation (Part I) .
+Table of contents: Treated water for irrigation (I).
 WWTPs

 More and more sports facilities are being supplied with treated water from wastewater treatment plants, WWTP.

-WWTPs are facilities that receive waste water which reach it through the sewage network and where, by means of a series of treatments and processes, their contamination is eliminated, making it possible to reuse them in our sports facilities (sports fields, sports fields, etc.). golf, fields of footballetc.).
+WWTPs are facilities that receive waste water which reach it through the sewage network and where, through a series of treatments and processes, their contamination is eliminated, making it possible for them to be reused in our sports surfaces (fields of golf, fields of footballetc.).
 The processes that take place in the WWTPs reduce the consumption of dissolved oxygen in the water by decomposing the organic matter in the wastewater, and therefore the anaerobiosis that would cause bad smells, pathogenic microorganisms, etc., on our golf courses.

 The most important parameters to be taken into account in relation to the quality of the WWTP supplying the irrigation water are the following: